-If you don’t mind playing the long game, 15 minutes might be sufficient.
+If you don’t mind playing the long game, 20 to 30 minutes might be sufficient.
 However, consistency is key.
 Dedicate a fixed amount of time every day to practicing an instrument; this doesn’t include learning (lesson time).
 You could easily spend twice or thrice the time learning your instrument if you can afford to.

 What are the easiest songs to play on guitar?

 From country to rock to pop to punk, there is no dearth of “four-chord” songs for beginners and novices.
 It is not possible to list songs for all genres so here are some popular and generic recommendations for easy songs to start with:

 - Guns ‘n Roses – Knockin’ on Heaven’s Door

 - Van Morrison – Brown Eyed Girl

 - Imagine Dragons – Radioactive